 LuxSci’s HIPAA-compliant email is designed to offer you a high level of performance and functionality, without having to constantly worry about regulatory headaches.

 In contrast, some organizations aren’t in a position where they are ready to switch to a new email host.
-If they rely on certain software features in G Suite or Microsoft Office 365, it’s best for them to deploy LuxSci’s secure connector so that they can become HIPAA compliant.
+If they rely on certain software features in Google Workspace or Microsoft Office 365, it’s best for them to deploy LuxSci’s secure connector so that they can protect their outbound email sending.